Skip to main content

 Therefore, the conversion rate of the following metric will be calculated by:

-1. Add to cart rate: # number of add to cart / # number of visitor
+1. Add to cart rate: # number of add to cart / # number of visitors

 2. Checkout rate: # number of checkout/ # number of visitor